Henriquelay/ZECA/README.md

 ## Using the compiler

+It is possible to build the project in several ways:
 ### Without installation

-While in any folder withing the project, run:
+While in any folder within the project, run:

 ```sh
 cargo run --release path/to/source/file # or, alternatively: